Kris Jenner Teases Rob Kardashian's Big Comeback

 Advertisement

 Kardashian, 31, has shied away from public life as a result of health issues surrounding his 2015 diabetes diagnosis.
-He briefly materialized on his own reality show Rob & Chyna in 2017.
-Following their tumultuous breakup, Rob & Chyna was canceled.
-(This cancelation is part of Chyna's lawsuit against the Kardashians.)
+He briefly materialised on his own reality show Rob & Chyna in 2017.
+Following their tumultuous breakup, Rob & Chyna was cancelled.
+(This cancellation is part of Chyna's lawsuit against the Kardashians.)
 Prospects of his return to reality television looked bleak.
 But, per Jenner, he will return — just not this season.

 “I think we’ll probably see Rob more in [season] 16 than in 15," Jenner added.
 Season 15 just launched last week.